samhwang/gatsby-site-archived/index.md

 ### Also learning

-Ruby (Rails, and even ***THIS SITE*** is written in Jekyll), C#, Javascript (Vue, Angular, React), NGINX, Cloud deployment (Vagrant, Docker, Kubernetes, AWS and Google Cloud)
+Ruby (Rails, and even ***THIS SITE*** is written in Jekyll), C#, Javascript (Vue, React), NGINX, Cloud deployment (Vagrant, Docker, Kubernetes, AWS and Google Cloud)

 #### (That's a lot, I know.
 Gotta keep up with the world.)